jcoreio/redux-utils/README.md

 import {addMeta} from 'mindfront-redux-utils';
 ```

-An action creator decorator that assigns additional properties to created actions' `meta`.
+An action or action creator decorator that assigns additional properties to actions' `meta`.

 ### Example
 ```es6